mcknightlabs/rtmup/_posts/goal/2018-01-30-uwphotography.md

 A representative from Aquatica told me the next batch of housings was arriving from the paint shop within a few days.
 I offered to pay extra to have it overnighted, via Backscatter, to DC.
 Even with this extra expense, the overall price remained significantly cheaper than the Nauticam.

 For extra peace of mind, I also purchased the add-on [Aquatica SURVEYOR vacuum & moisture sensor system](http://aquatica.ca/en/accessories_surveyor.html).
 Before entering the water, I could turn on a moisture sensor inside the housing and pump out the air to form a vacuum.
-If the vaccum became compromised or the moisture sensor detected water while on the dive, an audible alarm would sound and a bright red LED would flash.
+If the vacuum became compromised or the moisture sensor detected water while on the dive, an audible alarm would sound and a bright red LED would flash.

 I received the gear just in time – a few days before I flew out.

-To test the housing, I filled the bath and submerged the unit, sans camera.
+To test the housing, I filled the bath, created a vacuum and submerged the unit, sans camera.
 Seemed fine after fifteen minutes.

 Once in the Galápagos, I tested the housing again – this time at a greater depth.

 Then I tried it with the GH5 inside.
+It worked, but I soon encountered problems.

 **Problem 1: Spots on the dome port**

-When I checked my video clips from the first day, I quickly realized none of it was worth keeping.
+When I checked my video clips from the first day, it quickly became apparent. none of it was worth keeping.

 A few smudges on the port had ruined every shot.